 Types of User-Generated Content

-Let’s take a look at the most common types of user-generated content leveraged by bands to grow their sales:
+Many may be left wondering what exactly user generated content refers to or looks like.
+Let’s take a look at the most common types of user-generated content leveraged by brands to grow their sales:

 These are the comments on your company’s blog posts, product pages on e-commerce sites, and social media posts.